beginner-corp/docs.begin.com/src/shared/docs/en/guides/vue.md

 ![vue-cli](/_static/screens/guides/vue/vue-cli-3.jpg)

-> 💡 **Learn more!** Be sure to head over to the [Vue CLI docs](https://cli.vuejs.org/guide/) to learn everything there is to know about these Vue development tools.
+> 💡 **Learn more!** Be sure to head over to the [Vue CLI docs](https://cli.vuejs.org/guide/) to learn everything that you can do with these Vue development tools.

 ---